pfodor/Rahul/README.md

-Once these data files have been created we combine the seperated directories have been created we combine them using the dataTransferScript and the dataCombineScript
+Once these seperate data files and directories have been created we combine them using the dataTransferScript and the dataCombineScript

 First run dataTransferScript.py as follow: